emanuelegiona/ns3-ext-process/manual/3-usage.md

 };
 ```

-Represents the argument for a reader thread, if 'TimedRead' is used.
+Represents the argument for a reader thread (i.e. implemented by ReaderFunction).
 Its usage is typically transparent to the user.

 <hr/>